 Quantitative Reasoning (QR): The QR section tests your basic mathematical skills.
 To narrow it down, it tests your ability in the following areas — Arithmetic, Algebra, Geometry and Data Analysis.

 Analytical Writing (AWA): The AW section is further divided into two tasks — Analyse the issue task and Analyse the argument task.
 Both the tasks under this section, test your writing skills, grammar, vocabulary, and syntax.
 It also examines if your essays have a coherent structure and if the essay is a product of your independent, critical thinking.

 The Verbal and Quantitative Reasoning are each scored from 130-170.
 The Analytical Writing, on the other hand, is scored from 0-6.
 Moreover, a good GRE score would be any score above 300.
 An average score would range from 290-300, which would mean you have to score 150 in each of the sections.
 Additionally, Analytical Writing also adds great value to your GRE score report, so you have to make sure to put in equal effort in all the sections of the exam.
+While GRE prep in 1 month may seem difficult, it is certainly possible.
 Hence, we have come up with a sample GRE study plan for one month for you.
 Feel free to alter as per time and convenience.

 Study Plan for GRE in 1 Month

 We have drafted the plan according to the number of weeks in a month to provide more clarity.
+If you follow this plan then you can prepare for GRE in a month.
 The plan is as follows: